-Failure to maintain the full amount of the buffer would result in restrictions on Ally's ability to make capital distributions, including dividend payments and stock repurchases and redemptions, and to pay discretionary bonuses to executive officers.
+Failure to maintain more than the full amount of the capital conservation buffer requirement would result in restrictions on the ability of Ally to make capital distributions, including dividend payments and stock repurchases and redemptions, and to pay discretionary bonuses to executive officers.

-At March 31, 2020, Ally's capital conservation buffer was 4.76%, which exceeded the requirement.
-Accordingly, Ally is not subject to any limitations on distributions and discretionary bonus payments, and it is also not subject to a maximum payout amount equal to eligible retained income multiplied by the applicable maximum payout ratio.
+At March 31, 2021, Ally's capital conservation buffer was 6.56%, which exceeded the requirement.
+Accordingly, on the basis of the capital conservation buffer, Ally is not subject to any limitations on distributions and discretionary bonus payments, and it is also not subject to a maximum payout amount equal to eligible retained income multiplied by the applicable maximum payout ratio.

-Eligible retained income is defined under the Final Capital Rules as the greater of 1) net income for the four preceding calendar quarters, net of distributions and associated tax effects not already reflected in net income, and 2) average net income over the four preceding calendar quarters.
-At March 31, 2020, our net income for the four preceding calendar quarters was \$1.0 billion, and distributions related to repurchases of and cash dividends on common stock were \$1.2 billion, resulting in a net amount of negative \$185 million.
-At March 31, 2020, our average net income over the four preceding calendar quarters was \$256 million.
-Based on these amounts, our eligible retained income at March 31, 2020, was calculated to be \$256 million.
+Eligible retained income is defined under U.S. Basel III as the greater of 1) net income for the four preceding calendar quarters, net of distributions and associated tax effects not already reflected in net income, and 2) average net income over the four preceding calendar quarters.
+At March 31, 2021, our net income for the four preceding calendar quarters was \$2.2 billion, and distributions related to repurchases of and cash dividends on common stock were \$511 million, resulting in a net amount of \$1.7 billion.
+At March 31, 2021, our average net income over the four preceding calendar quarters was \$550 million.
+Based on these amounts, our eligible retained income at March 31, 2021, was \$1.7 billion.